Cerebrospinal Fluid Leak

 - Nasal drainage may be tested for the protein found in CSF.

 - A CT scan, or CAT scan, may show the location of your leak.
 You may be given a contrast liquid before the scan.
-Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Tell your provider if you have ever had an allergic reaction to contrast liquid.

 - An MRI may also show the location of your leak.
 You may be given contrast liquid to help the pictures show up better.
-Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Tell your provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell a healthcare provider if you have any metal in or on your body.
+Tell a provider if you have any metal in or on your body.

 How is a CSF leak treated?